storybookjs/marko/docs/addons/addon-knowledge-base.md

 ---
-title: Addons knowledge base
+title: Addon knowledge base
 ---

 Once you understand the basics of writing addons, there are a variety of common enhancements to make your addon better.
 This page details additional information about addon creation.
 Use it as a quick reference guide when creating your own addons.

-### Disabling the addon panel
+### Disable the addon panel

 It’s possible to disable the addon panel for a particular story.